 Depending on product characteristics, incoming goods are depalletized either by two Splitex depalletizing robots or at manual workstations, The depalletized products are temporarily stored on trays in the shuttle warehouse (approximately 66,000 storage locations) at -11° F.

 After the customer orders are received, they are retrieved and transported sequentially to the workstations where the customer pallets are set up.
 After picking, a complete pallet is automatically wrapped and either transported directly to the goods receipt area or temporarily stored in the high-bay warehouse.

 Shipping labels are affixed to the pallets in the goods issue area and are made available for shipping on nine destination conveyor belts.

-At Nordfrost, TGW Stingray Shuttles are utilized at -11 °F. From the beginning, the powerful technology was also specially developed for use in freezer applications.
+At Nordfrost, TGW Stingray Shuttles are utilized at -11° F. The low temperature is no problem for the powerful technology, which was originally developed with freezer applications in mind.
 The Shuttle warehouse achieves a high storage density thanks to its compact design (clad rack structure).
-The reduced space requirements result in lower energy costs for warehouse cooling, which has a positive impact on Nordfrost's Total Cost of Ownership.
+The reduced space requirements result in lower energy costs for warehouse cooling, creating a positive impact on Nordfrost's Total Cost of Ownership.

 Nordfrost Group is a global specialist in freezer logistics.
 The family-owned company, which was founded in 1975, has distribution centers throughout Germany and its network comprises 37 units in all areas of Europe.
 Nordfrost offers its customers from the grocery retail sector and industrial supply chain management everything from a single source: from transport to storage and picking to distribution.